TritonDataCenter/rfd/rfd/0139/README.md

 Goals:

 - a node.js server-side code test framework
-- tape-like test file usage would be a plus, for migration (this biases us towards TDD-style rather than BDD-style, FWIW)
+- tape-like test file usage would be a plus for migration (this biases us towards TDD-style rather than BDD-style, FWIW)
 - a test file can be run on its own, e.g. `node test/foo.test.js`
 - a CLI for more conveniently running multiple test files, e.g.